Building Computers(An Introduction for Beginners)

 The PSU (power supply unit) is the power supply which powers your computer.

 Many power supplies are modular.
 This means that all of the cables that run from the PSU to the computer components can be removed or unplugged from the PSU - if they are not being used.
-This reduces clutter inside the case, and helps to improve airlfow and cooling.
+This reduces clutter inside the case and helps to improve airflow and cooling.

 The case or tower is the main housing or frame that everything else sits inside.

-There are many styles of case for all tastes, portability needs or space requirements.
+There are many types of cases for all tastes, portability needs or space requirements.

 Although most cases come with fans, you can add more, better or quieter ones if you want to.
 Just make sure they are the required size for your case.